RosettaCommons/RFdiffusion/README.md

 ```
 'contigmap.contigs=[100-100/0 20-20]' 'contigmap.provide_seq=[100-119]' diffuser.partial_T=10
 ```
 In this case, the 20aa chain is the helical peptide.
 The `contigmap.provide_seq` input is zero-indexed, and you can provide a range (so 100-119 is an inclusive range, unmasking the whole sequence of the peptide).
 Multiple sequence ranges can be provided separated by a comma, e.g. `'contigmap.provide_seq=[172-177,200-205]'`.
-An example can be found in `./examples/design_partialdiffusion_multipleseq.sh`.

 Note that the provide_seq option requires using a different model checkpoint, but this is automatically handled by the inference script.

 An example of partial diffusion with providing sequence in diffused regions can be found in `./examples/design_partialdiffusion_withseq.sh`.
+The same example specifying multiple sequence ranges can be found in `./examples/design_partialdiffusion_multipleseq.sh`.

 ---
 ### Binder Design